mcdexio/mcdex-references/en/general-information.md

 **Limit Order**

 This type of order is matched when the market price reaches the limit price set by the user.
-Abuy order is associated with a maximum limit (buy) price which means that the order will not be matched above the buy limit price.
+A buy order is associated with a maximum limit (buy) price which means that the order will not be matched above the buy limit price.
 A sell order is associated with a minimum limit (sell) price which means that the order will not be matched below the sell limit price.

 ## Fee
 **MP Futures**